Hartley, Cumbria: Brief history of Hartley

 The history of Hartley changes in correlation with the power struggle between different parties for control over England.
 Sir Andrew de Harcala was given residence at Hartley Castle in the 13th century as he served Edward II and then was later pronounced Earl of Carlisle.
-However, when Robert the Bruce invaded the north of England, Sir Andrew de Harcala was executed on accounts of treason.
+However, when Robert the Bruce invaded the north of England, Sir Andrew de Harcala was executed on account of treason.
 After, the new owner of the Hartley Castle fortified the house later that century.
 However, Sir Andrew de Harcala was also given other pieces of estate including the Kings Watermill now known as Hartley Low Mill.
 As well as losing residence at Hartley Castle, Sir Andrew also lost the Kings Watermill as soon as he was executed.
 The Kings Watermill was then later sold to the Musgraves family.
 The Mill was repaired in 1754 by Sir Philip Musgrave and given a "new cog wheel and 'trunls', for £1.14".
 In 1914, the Musgraves family sold Hartley Low mill to a James Cleasby and from then, the owners and tenants of Low Mill have changed throughout the 20th century.